 What Are the Benefits of the SDVOSBC Program?

-If you are involved in the SDVOSBC program, you will have a higher chance of winning set-aside and sole source contracts with government agencies.
+If you are involved in the VOSB or SDVOSB program, you will have a higher chance of winning set-aside and sole source contracts with the VA.
 Set-asides are contracts that are to be fulfilled exclusively by small business concerns.
 To be automatically set aside for small businesses, a federal purchase must be between $3,000 and less than $150,000.
 Sole source contracts are awarded to one supplier without a competitive process.

-The SBA defines a disability as service-related if it occurred during active duty in military, Navy, or Air Force.
+The VA defines a disability as service-related if it occurred during active duty in military, Navy, or Air Force.